axemonkey/blog.clivemurray.com/src/posts/2024/k-is-for.md

 Well, *KXM* are really very good indeed[^category].
 Drummer Ray Luzier brings the “K” from *KoRn*, guitarist and friend of the show, the omnipresent hardest-working-rock-star-in-America George Lynch brings the “M” from *Lynch Mob*; and the “X” is lovingly provided by Doug Pinnick – bassist, vocalist and creative powerhouse behind *King’s X*.

 With the “super” credentials established and out of the way, and an average age (at time of writing) of 65.667, these are clearly musicians who have been round the block a few times, so does it work when they get together?
 Is there chemistry?
-This is, after all, what a band needs to generate music that works, and the lack of which can lead to supergroups ailing, failing and flailing.
+This is, after all, what a band must have in order to generate music that works, and the lack of which can lead to supergroups ailing, failing and flailing.

 It sure does.
 Doug has such a distinctive sound both on bass and vocals that there was a potential danger of this sounding like a *King’s X* knock-off, but with Lynch on guitar that was never going to happen.
 I’ve said a thousand times that George has such a distinctive style, you can tell it’s him with one note.
 How many rock guitarists can you really say that about?[^george] Ray is absolutely excellent on drums, also.
 I’ve never really dug *KoRn*, but his playing on the *KXM* records is tight and fresh, leaving plenty of room for George to sprinkle his Lynchy noodles.

 Best power trio since *Primus*?
 Controversial… but perhaps… yes?

 Get on it.